HellyW/Bark-MP-helper/docs/README.md

 > This part of the document is for ordinary users

 ## install
-Wechat searches for "Bark助手" or scans the miniprogram code below<br>
+Wechat searches for "iGot" or scans the miniprogram code below<br>
   ![Snap](./images/gh_38cb1ca0be75_344.jpg)

 ## Binding social accounts